Skip to main content

 Our approach to connections on social media

 The Council may choose to 'follow', 'like' or otherwise establish connections with other organisations and individuals using social media.
-This is so that the Council can maintain contact with what other social media users are saying and, where appropriate, share their content.
-Sometimes we also need to establish a connection so that we can engage with users, e.g. via direct messages or posting.
-This is an emerging area of communications and as such the Council will review and amend its practice continuously.
+This is so we can maintain contact with what other social media users are saying and, where appropriate, share their content.
+Sometimes we also need to establish a connection so that we can engage with users, through direct messages or posting, for example.

 Endorsement

 The Council does not implicitly or explicitly endorse any individual or organisation merely by virtue of creating a social media connection, regardless of the terms used by social media providers such as 'follow' or 'like'.
-Indeed, the Council will maintain social media connections with organisations that are critical of it and/or have opposing views.
+This means the Council will maintain social media connections with organisations that are critical of it and/or have opposing views.
 Nor does the Council hold any responsibility for the content of such profiles.

 Removal